FREQUENTLY ASKED QUESTIONS

 What if I need medical attention on the weekend?

-As her family grows, Dr. Marino is no longer working on weekends.
+Dr. Marino no longer works on weekends.
+She also does not manage Spruce communications on weekends.
 For urgent medical needs on a weekend, you should visit a local Urgent Care or ER.

-Can I sign up my whole family, including children, for a membership?
+Can I sign up my children, as well?
+Is there a family discount?

 Internal Medicine doctors specialize in the diagnosis and management of acute and chronic medical issues for adults.
 Pediatricians and Family Medicine doctors receive training on medical care for children.
-Dr. Marino does see women who are at least 16 years old but recommends that girls under age 16 and boys under age 18 continue to see their Pediatrician or a Family Medicine physician.
-Family discounts are offered when couples and/or age-eligible kids begin a membership together.
+Dr. Marino does not take on patient members under the age of 18.
+Once a patient is 18 yrs old, he/she can reach out directly to the office to establish care, as the office does not communicate to any patient via their parent(s).

-Do I have to be a MarinoMedica member to consult Dr. Marino on a chronic/non-urgent issue or just get a physical exam?
+Do I have to be a patient member just to get a yearly physical exam?

 Do I have to be a member to schedule a sick visit?

 Yes.
-Due to increasing clinic volume, sick visits are reserved for established patient members only.
+Due to increasing patient volume, sick visits are reserved for established patient members only.
+Walk-ins are not accepted.

 How do I get started?